beckardt/Weight-Tracking-Using-Raspberry-Pi/index.md

 ## Our Daily Progress

+Day 3: We became familiar with Cron as a we created a program that would run a python file every 5 minutes.

 Day 4: We Programmed our Raspberry Pi to email us its IP address whenever it booted up.
 This way, we can SSH into the Raspberry Pi from our laptops without the use of a desktop.
 This is called a headless setup.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.